derykmakgill/website/tax.md

 <code style="font-family: courier new, monospace;">I don't have a refund!</code> George pounded the keyboard.

-<code style="font-family: courier new, monospace;">You just spoke to an IRS agent about a letter you received in the mail about additional taxes you would owe this year.
-I'm the one who made that all go away.</code>
+<code style="font-family: courier new, monospace;">You just spoke to an IRS agent about a letter you received in the mail about additional taxes you would owe this year, but they said you owed nothing, right?</code>

+How did this hacker, phisher, troll, FED, or whoever he was know George had made that call?
+He looked over at his phone suspiciously.
+Had it been compromised?
+Was he being watched now?